Are you tired of bobbin thread tension issues that ruin your sewing?

 To adjust the bobbin tension, start by locating the small, flat head screw on the bobbin case.
 This screw is responsible for controlling the amount of tension on the bobbin thread.
 To achieve optimal stitching, follow these steps:

-• Use a small screwdriver to turn the tension screw clockwise to increase tension or counterclockwise to decrease tension.
+- Use a small screwdriver.
+Turn the tension screw.
+Turn it clockwise to increase tension, or counterclockwise to decrease it.

-• Keep in mind that different fabrics and threads may require different tension settings, so it’s essential to experiment and find the right balance.
+- Different fabrics and threads may need different tension settings.
+So, it’s essential to experiment and find the right balance.

 By adjusting the bobbin tension correctly, you can achieve even and balanced stitches.

-However, it’s important to note that tension issues can also be caused by other factors, such as incorrect needle tension or problems with the bobbin winding or type.
-Before adjusting the tension, refer to the troubleshooting guide and ensure that you have properly wound the bobbin and are using the correct bobbin for your machine.
+However, tension issues can also stem from other factors.
+These include incorrect needle tension and problems with the bobbin winding or type.
+Before adjusting the tension, check the troubleshooting guide.
+Ensure that you have properly wound the bobbin and are using the correct one for your machine.

-If tension issues persist, it may be necessary to seek professional help or consult the machine’s manual for further assistance.
+If tension issues persist, seek help or check the manual.

 When to Change Bobbin Tension

-When adjusting bobbin tension, it’s important to know when to change it for optimal stitching results.
-The bobbin thread tension should be adjusted whenever you switch between different types of threads, such as from thick to fine thread.
+When adjusting bobbin tension, know when to change it for the best stitches.
+Adjust the bobbin thread tension when changing thread types, like from thick to fine.
 This will prevent loose stitches or thread bunching.

-On the other hand, if the needle thread is visible on the underside of the fabric, the bobbin thread tension is too tight.
+If the needle thread shows on the fabric’s underside, the bobbin thread tension is too tight.
 To fix this, increase the needle thread tension by turning the tension dial to a higher number.

 Remember to test the bobbin tension by gently pulling the bobbin thread.
-The ideal result is when the bobbin case drops slightly and then stops with a little resistance, indicating the correct tension for the fabric and thread.
+The ideal result is when the bobbin case drops slightly.
+It should then stop with a little resistance.
+This shows the tension is correct for the fabric and thread.

 Conclusion